 Assisting the entity to comply fully with the following procedures as required by the Act:

-- Compiling a policy document regulating the above
+- Compiling a policy or management document regulating the above

 - Assistance with any disputes or aspects relating to enforcement by the regulator and authorities.